tidalu/Browser/How Browsers Work Behind the scenes of modern web browsers/browser.md

   2. The Browser Engine

-     - marshals actions between UI and the rendering engine
+     - Marshals actions between UI and the rendering engine

   3. The rendering engine

-     - Responsible for displaying requested content. ex if the requested content is HTML, rendering engine parses the HTML and CSS and displays the parsed content on the screen
+     - Responsible for displaying requested content.
+For example, if the requested content is HTML, the rendering engine parses the HTML and CSS and displays the parsed content on the screen

   4. Networking

-     - it is for network calls and requests such as HTTP requests
+     - It is for network calls and requests such as HTTP requests

   5. UI backend

-     -used for drawing basic widgets like combo boxes and windows.
-This method exposes a generic interface that is not a platform specific.
-Underneath it uses operating system user interaface methods
+     - Used for drawing basic widgets like combo boxes and windows.
+This method exposes a generic interface that is not platform-specific.
+Underneath it uses operating system user interface methods

-  6. Javascript interprester
+  6. Javascript interpreter

      - Used to parse and execute code

   7. Data storage

      - This is a persistent layer.
-The browser may need to solve all sorts of data locally, such as cookies.
-Browsers also support storage mechanisms such as localStorage, IndexDB, WebSQl, and fileSystem
+The browser may need to store all sorts of data locally, such as cookies.
+Browsers also support storage mechanisms such as localStorage, IndexDB, WebSQL, and fileSystem

 ### Communication_between the components